Households to stay worse off than pre-Covid until 2023, says watchdog

 Mr Bean said: "We don't have real household disposable income getting above pre-pandemic levels until the back end of 2023, and it's growing at a pretty mediocre rate from then on."

-He was asked at a Treasury Committee hearing about the weak rise in real household disposable incomes since the financial crisis, with incomes forecast to have risen by just 2.4% between 2008 and 2024 compared with a rise of 36% in the 16 years before the crisis.
+He was asked at a Treasury Committee hearing about the weak rise in real household disposable incomes since the financial crisis, with incomes forecast to have grown by just 2.4% between 2008 and 2024 compared with an increase of 36% in the 16 years before the crisis.

 "We do have a modest pickup in productivity growth [in our forecast].
 But it's not back up to anything like the pre-epidemic rates," he said.